Strategy Breakdown13 min readLast reviewed

 Why one Performance Max for everything fails on dropshipping

-Smart Bidding inside Performance Max optimises against the asset group as a whole.
-When the asset group contains every product in your catalogue, Smart Bidding finds the easiest conversions and bids hardest on those.
-The high-margin SKUs that need a steeper bid to win the auction get under-bid because they look harder than the easy ones.
-The low-margin volume products eat the budget because they convert easily even at thin margin.
+The high-margin SKUs that need a steeper bid to win get under-bid.
+They look harder than the easy volume products.
+So they get starved.
+The low-margin products eat the budget because they convert easily at thin margin.

 Result: ROAS looks fine on paper, profit is hollowed out, and the account plateaus around month three when the easy conversions saturate.